 - Record as soon as possible after the conversation.
-Use the school record of concern sheet wherever possible. (pro-forma available on the Hertfordshire Grid for Learning) - Record the date, time, place and any noticeable non-verbal behaviour and the words used by the child - Draw a diagram to indicate the position of any injuries - Record statements and observations rather than interpretations or assumptions - Do not destroy the original records in case they are needed by a court
+Use the school record of concern sheet wherever possible. (pro-forma available on the Hertfordshire Grid for Learning OR record on CPOMs - as the system is rolled out to staff via training during 2018-19 school year) - Record the date, time, place and any noticeable non-verbal behaviour and the words used by the child - Draw a diagram to indicate the position of any injuries - Record statements and observations rather than interpretations or assumptions

+Do not destroy the original records in case they are needed by a court